ietf-wg-acme/acme/draft-ietf-acme-acme.md

 It might seem that the risk of SSRF through this channel is limited by the fact that the attacker can only control the domain of the URL, not the path.
-However, if the attacker first sets the domain to one he controls, then he can send the server an HTTP redirect (e.g., a 302 response) which will cause the server to query an arbitrary URI.
+However, if the attacker first sets the domain to one they control, then they can send the server an HTTP redirect (e.g., a 302 response) which will cause the server to query an arbitrary URI.

 In order to further limit the SSRF risk, ACME server operators should ensure